 We compiled a wide range of indoor home security camera options in the reviews below.
 Read on to learn about the best indoor security cameras for your priorities and budget.
-Each model below was easy to install, and we had most of these cameras running within ten minutes of unboxing.

 If you’re serious about security cameras, you can’t do better than investing in Lorex products.
 Lorex makes commercial-grade equipment but at prices that make it affordable for outfitting home security systems as well.
 The company has recently begun offering a full range of security system devices, including door sensors and motion detection sensors, but Lorex began as a security camera company and that’s where its focus remains.
 Lorex doesn’t offer any security system packages, and it doesn’t offer monitoring services.
 In short, Lorex knows cameras better than any other company out there because it only does cameras.